Btran1291/TypingMind-Youtube-Summarizer-Server/README.md

 ### Why Webshare Proxies are Essential for Cloud Deployment

 This server does **not** utilize the official YouTube Data API, which has strict quotas but bypasses IP blocking.
 Instead, it relies on the `youtube-transcript-api` library, which directly accesses YouTube's unofficial endpoints.
-When deployed on cloud platforms like Render.com, the server's IP address is easily identified as a data center, leading to YouTube blocking requests (resulting in `VideoUnavailable` or `RequestBlocked` errors).
+When deployed on cloud platforms like Render.com, the server's IP address is easily identified as a data center, leading to YouTube blocking requests (resulting in fetching errors).

 To ensure reliable transcript fetching from a cloud environment, **Webshare rotating residential proxies are mandatory**.
 These proxies route your requests through IP addresses from real ISPs, making them appear as legitimate user traffic and effectively bypassing YouTube's blocks.